Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What do dreamers do?
-Shape the future.
-Or, as Eleanor Roosevelt said, "The future belongs to those who believe in the beauty of their dreams."
-This quote encourages us to believe in the potential of our dreams, and to have the courage to pursue them.
-It is an important reminder that we have the power to create the future we want, and that our dreams have the potential to become a reality.
-By believing in our dreams, we can take steps to make them happen and ultimately shape our own futures.
+Where can strength and confidence be found?
+Within.
+Or, as Anna Freud said, "I was always looking outside myself for strength and confidence, but it comes from within.
+It is there all of the time."
+This quote emphasizes the importance of self-confidence and self-reliance.
+It is important to remember that our internal resources are just as valid and powerful as those we find in the external world.
+When we are able to tap into the confidence and strength that lies within us, we can persevere in the face of life's challenges and create the success we desire.

 <!-- </quote> -->